 Appeal to consumer emotions (sense of worth, sense of belonging, love of family, etc.) to create the perception of need.
 Let’s say a business sells refrigerators.
 While they can’t make someone’s existing model stop working, they can market their model’s new food safety features, upscale design and popularity.
 Their refrigerator is portrayed as safer for the consumer’s family, a mark of success, and something everyone else is buying – impressions that foster a responsive feeling of need.

 The best advertisers for any business are satisfied customers.
 Do not waste this precious resource.
 Ask for and use testimonials.
 Actively promote follows, likes, comments and shares on your business’ social media site(s) using free downloads, discounts and contests as incentives.
 Encourage interaction on the company blog and related forums by providing links to current conversations.
 Happy customers given inspiration and outlets for expression, often become raving fans.
-The benefits to your business are increased visibility, improved image, top-of-mind awareness, upsurge in web and/or foot traffic, and most important of all, sales.
+The benefits to your business are increased visibility, improved image, top-of-mind awareness, an upsurge in web and/or foot traffic, and most important of all, sales.

 Solve a Problem